Alternative Investment Strategies

 Environmental, Social and Governance (ESG) Investing

 AQR is committed to helping our clients achieve their Environmental, Social and Governance (ESG) goals.
-We provide investors a variety of options to achieve ESG objectives.
+We provide investors a variety of options to achieve their ESG objectives.

-We provide managed-account clients the option to incorporate ESG considerations in proxy voting.
+We provide managed-account clients the option to incorporate ESG considerations in proxy voting